First Home Savings Account (FHSA)

 What else can I do to save for my first home?

 The best way to start is by booking an appointment with us.
-Our specialists can work with you to build your down payment in a way that makes sense for your unique financial needs and goals.
+Our specialists can work with you to help build your down payment in a way that makes sense for your unique financial needs and goals.

 How is the FHSA different from the Home Buyers’ Plan (HBP)?

-The Canadian Home Buyers’ Plan allows you to withdraw up to $35,000 from your RRSPs to buy or build a qualifying home and pay back the funds to your RRSP over 15 years.
+The Canadian Home Buyers’ Plan allows you to withdraw up to $60,000 from your RRSPs to buy or build a qualifying home and pay back the funds to your RRSP over 15 years.

 If you’re already participating in the Home Buyers’ Plan (HBP), you’ll have the option to combine your HBP and FHSA to buy the same property.
 But unlike the HBP, the funds you withdraw from your FHSA do not need to be paid back.